Sandipy47/jobringer-dummy/README.md

 A “Worldwide Jobs” section — when you click on “View More,” it shows job listings from around the world.

 https://jobringer-duplicate.netlify.app
-You can directly access the web page by netlify.app
+You can directly access the web page by netlify.app.